 Life of Mashale Phumaphi

-Bleak winters in the UK where he was working as an investment banker, and the realisation that it might be more fun to do the mining, took Mashale into Shumba Energy.
+Bleak winters in the UK where he was working as a resource investment banker, and the realisation that it might be more fun to do the mining than finance it, took Phumaphi into Shumba Energy.
 He began his career as an engineer for Debswana Diamond Company at its Jwaneng mine.
-Mashale holds a Master’s in engineering from the University of Sheffield and is a member of the United Kingdom Society of Investment Professionals.
+Phumaphi has a Master of Engineering degree from the University of Sheffield and is a member of the United Kingdom Society of Investment Professionals.